emilioplatzer/best-promise/LEEME.md

 In the rest of cases it will work identically to [any-promise](https://npmjs.org/package/any-promise).

-When normal use attempts to load libraries in the following order:
+When normal use, attempts to load libraries in the following order:

 [!--lang:*-->